minprog/webapps/projects/3 pizzaf/content.md

 ### Integrating the admin section

 Flask comes with many optional plugins.
 One of those is `flask-admin`, which generates pages to edit data in the database.
 Such a generic admin interface can be very useful when starting up a project.
 Going on, you might decide to create more specialized pages that allow users to add or delete data, but it's great that you don't have to until later!
+Let's add an admin page for the `User` model.

 - To add this plugin, first edit `requirements.txt` to add `flask-admin`.
 Then follow up with